soufianeharzi/java-spring-tutorials/03-spring-consuming-rest/docs/adr/ADR-0003-use-restclient.md

 Use `RestClient` instead of `RestTemplate`.

-Spring Boot 3.x recommends RestClient (or WebClient for reactive) as the modern alternative to RestTemplate for blocking REST calls.
-RestTemplate is now in maintenance mode.
+`RestClient` is the recommended approach for synchronous REST calls in Spring Boot 4.x.
+RestTemplate is now in maintenance mode and will not receive new features.

 Key advantages of RestClient:
 - Fluent API similar to WebClient